Earn College Credit While You Work

 Register for Work Experience

 • Once you have reviewed the information above, you are ready to register.
-If you are unsure what type of course or number of units to enroll in, contact us before registering, so you can make an informed decision about your enrollment.
+Not sure what type of course or number of units to enroll in?
+Contact us before registering, so you can make an informed decision about your enrollment.

-• Students may register via Self-Service through the Student Portal.
+• You may now register via Self-Service through the Student Portal.

 Access Your Work Experience Course Via Canvas